rohanakut/iCAD-Dental-Test/README.md

 This repo is created as my solution to the i-CAD interview question

 # Pre-processing
 The dataset contains images of upper teeth and lower teeth.
-After looking at the images, the main distinction between the two categories was the starking difference in shape.
-Hence it made sense to extract the shape of these images.
-This was done using the following steps:

-- **Histogram Equalisation**: In particular performed Adaptive histogram equalisation.
-This improved the contrast of the image
-- **Thresholding**: Performed OTSU thresholding to get the boundry of the images
+I have performed the following pre-processing techniques before traiing the model

+ - **Normalisation**: The images are normalised.
+This helps the CNN while training
+ - **Histogram Equalisation**: The contrast of the image is improved.
+This is done because of the heatmaps present in the image.
+Improving the contrast helps CNN in identifying color differences between images.
+ - **Resizing of the image**: The image is resized to 416x416 and then passed on as an input to classifier.

 # Training
 Once we get the external shape of the teeth, the next stage is to train the classifier.
 For this case I have chosen a pre-trained architecture and done transfer learning.
 This is because the dataset available is very small and hence it makes sense to perform trasnfer learning.
 The following steps were performed during training

-- **Basic Pre-processing and augmentation**: This step involved normalisation and resizing of the image.
-I have also performed data augmentation by rotating the image on horizontal axis.
+- **Custom Dataloader**: I have written my own custom dataloader to load he data.
+This is because the input data wasn't in the traditional pytorch format.
 - **Early Stopping**: Since the dataset is small it makes sense to add early stopping.
 This is done to avoid overfitting of the data
-- **Resume Training**: This step is not needed.
-However, it is a good practice to save checkpoints after a few epochs.
-This ensures that if our training suddenly stops due to unforseable reasons, our training would not start from scratch.
-As mentioned earlier this step is not needed for this dataset, since the dataset is small.
-However, I have added this as a good practice.
-- **Save best checkpoint**: I am saving the best checkpoint so that during testing we can just load the best checkpoint and run it on our test set.
+- **Save checkpoint**: I am saving the checkpoint after every epoch.

-## Few Observations:
-- I have not considered a validation dataset.
-This is because the dataset is very small.
-Creating a validation set would have reduced the size of training data which is not ideal.
-- I had trained my CNN model on raw data.
-However, it gave a very poor accuracy.
-Hence I decided to perform thresholding to extract just the shape of the teeth.
-I believe that the heatmaps might have tripped the CNN off.
-Once we get a larger dataset, the CNN might work well on raw dataset but for small dataset I forced the CNN to just focus on shape of the teeth.
-This gave me a good accuracy.

 # Results:
 I have tested this dataset on a pretrained model(transfer learning) as well as custom architecture.
-The following were my results:
+The custom architecture did not give very good results.
+I believe thats because the transfer learning model already was pretrained on a significantly larger dataset.
+Hence transfer learning out performed custom architecture.

 # Steps to recreate the code:
+- To recreate the code, just mention the path to your image directory on line 29.
+The path should be "some_path/Imagefiles/".
+Make sure that you add the leading "/" at the end.